paleobiotechnology/pptase_ddiscoideum/README.md

 # pptase_ddiscoideum

-This repository contains all scripts, data tables, and environments used in the study:
+This repository contains scripts, meta data tables, and environments used in the study:
 **"Global analysis of polyketide synthase functions in social amoeba"**
 by Guenther et al., 2025 (submitted).